 Read more about our panel members below:

-Rob leads NPC’s Research & Consulting team which works with organisations from across the sector, supporting them with their strategies for achieving social impact.
+Rob led NPC’s Research & Consulting team which works with organisations from across the sector, supporting them with their strategies for achieving social impact.
 He has a background in effective philanthropy, strategy consulting, and community activism.

-Ed Anderton, Strategy and Policy Manager, Access
+Ed Anderton, former Strategy and Policy Manager, Access

 Peter Gilson, Senior Investment Manager, Northstar Ventures